-Refer to the Teledyne DALSA Network Imaging Module manual for more detailed information on using this tool.
+Refer to the Teledyne DALSA Network Imaging Package for Sapera LT Optimization Guide manual for more detailed information on using this tool.
 As shown below, the Network Configuration tool can quickly verify and modify certain network configuration items of the imaging system.

-Run the tool from the Windows Start menu: Start•Programs•Teledyne DALSA•Sapera Network Imaging Package•Dalsa Network Configuration Tool.
+The application can be launched from the Windows Start menu:

 Verify the camera appears as a child of the NIC card it is connected to.
 By default the camera is identified by its serial number if no user defined name has been assigned.